 Email: Gmail for Business is easy and inexpensive.
 Unless you have a preferred email provider, stick with Gmail.

 Strategy: Put pen to paper and articulate your approach to servicing and acquiring new customers.
 Do you need a social media presence?
 Do you need an email communications tool?
 What type of channels do you use to find new clients?
 There’s no shortage of marketing consultants for RIAs that will promise the world in answering these questions.
 Some can be super helpful in guiding you along, but you’ve probably already been successful in building your business, so it’s best to start with thinking critically about what made you successful and how you can repeat that process.

-We hope this serves as a useful high-level checklist of everything needed to establish your own RIA.
+We hope this serves as a useful high-level RIA startup checklist of everything needed when starting your own RIA.
 As always, pleaselet us knowif you have any questions.
 And in case you missed it, be sure to catch up on the previous articles in the series: